 - Use of an assistive listening device

-Accommodation request decisions are based on a variety of factors: functional limitations of the disability, a particular class, and if the request would alter the fundamental nature of the course and/or course objectives.
-Each request is also considered for "reasonableness".
+Accommodation request decisions are based on a variety of factors, including functional limitations of the disability, a particular academic course, and whether the request would alter the fundamental nature of the course and/or course objectives.

-Students must designate service needs on the Semester Request each semester, preferably at least one week prior to the first day of classes.
+Students must designate services needs on the Semester Request each term, at least one week prior to the first day of class.

-Tutoring services for undergraduate students are available through the Seaver Dean's Office Academic Success Center.
+Tutoring services are available through the Seaver Dean's Office Academic Success Center.